coursehero/theia/README.md

 * Use source maps to map errors during rendering to CL source code
 * Confirm that cache job handling scales
 * Open source

+### Measure Real Performance

+Make script that hits testing endpoint on site -> webserver makes request to theia (enable timings, disable wendigo, do with caching and w/o caching) -> script record timings